mal-helasdottir/wither-and-bloom/src/site/notes/00 snippets/UFO Town.md

 She stares out the window for a long moment before her shoulders relax slightly and she turns back to him.
 "Fine.
 But once this is done we waste no more time.
 We go strait to these *trackers* of yours, every moment wasted is another my sister is in danger."

 He sighs with a measure of relief.
-"Deal, but I need ya to promise me you will do what I say in here."
+"Deal, but I need ya to promise me you will listen ta me in here."

 Her eyes narrow again dangerously she senses a trick but sees no other option with out wasting more time arguing.
 She won't blindly follow his orders no matter what she swears or promises, but if it will get them moving towards rose she will placate him.
 For now.
 So, she crosses the fingers of her left hand hidden beneath her folded arms before saying, "I promise."